MichaelCurrin/github-reporting-py/docs/installation.md

         * ☐ `user`
             - ☑ `read`
             - ☑ `email`
-4. Find the generated token value, which you'll use in the next step.
+1. Find the generated token value, which you'll use in the next step.
-    - Do not navigate away yet,as the token **cannot** be viewed online later.
+    - Do not navigate away yet, as the token **cannot** be viewed online later.
 You can generate a new value for the token anytime and that will make the old value inactive.

 ### Add a token to the config